-I started in the dark to see sunrise at Poon hill.
+I started in the dark to see the sunrise at Poon Hill.
 Very soon, I started seeing more and more people.
 I made it in time to see the sunrise and it was perfect. the skies were clear and sunrise was perfect.

 I managed to drag myself to Hile from where I hoped to find another jeep.
 As soon as i reached the road, I was happy about not having to take steps, and then I found a ride.
 He was going until Nayapul so I just hitched a ride.

 From Nayapul, I found a tourist bus that was headed to Pokhara.
 I was in Pokhara by 4 p.m.